 The process of managing the supplier relationship includes the following four steps:

 During the planning and supplier selection process, schools and units should determine early on which key performance indicators to use for an engagement and how they will be measured, tracked and reported.

 Once the work begins, schools and units should regularly assess the supplier’s performance against established success criteria or metrics.
 If a supplier does not deliver the agreed upon product or service, including insufficient quality or late delivery, the school or unit should document any discrepancies and communicate directly with the supplier about options to resolve such the issues.
-If an acceptable resolution cannot be reached, escalate to Procurement by submitting a support request.
+If an acceptable resolution cannot be reached, escalate to Procurement Services by submitting a support request.

 While a supplier is active in Stanford’s supplier database, schools and units who do business with that supplier review best practices for identifying and addressing: